Mercy Eke: Early life

-Eke is from Imo State, Nigeria.
-She attended Egbu Girls Secondary School in Owerri and graduated from Imo State University in 2014.
+Eke in 29 September 1990, in Owerri, Imo State, Nigeria.
+She attended Egbu Girls Secondary School in Owerri, and graduated from Imo State University in 2014.
+In 2025, she enrolled in Master of Business Administration (MBA).

+Career

 Eke appeared as a vixen in the music video for Davido and Ichaba's single "Baby Mama".
 She also appeared in the music video for Airboy's song "Nawo Nawo".
 Eke auditioned for Big Brother Naija four times before becoming a contestant.

-Career

-Eke entered the Big Brother Naija house on 30 June 2019.
-She was announced as the winner in October 2019, becoming the first woman to win the show.
+Eke entered the Big Brother Naija house on 30 June 2019 and she was announced as the winner, becoming the first woman to win the show.

 After winning season 4 of Big Brother Naija, Eke became an ambassador and influencer for various organizations.
 In 2020, she made her acting debut in the Nollywood film Fate of Alakada.
 Eke has also appeared in short comedy skits alongside a few Nigerian comedians.
+She joined Big Brother Naija All Stars, July 2023 where she emerged as the first runner up.
+She played the role of Jackie in Netflix series Shanty Town.

-Business deals
+Business ventures

-Eke has signed endorsement deals and become a brand ambassador for numerous brands, including Ciroc and Mr.Taxi.
-She also launched her own clothing line MnM Luxury.
+Eke has signed endorsement deals and become a brand ambassador for multiple brands, including Ciroc and Mr.Taxi.
+She also launched her own clothing line MNM Luxury.
+She is currently owning a Real Estate Company named Lambo Homes founded in 2020.